wrode/Blog/_posts/2016-08-19-Smart contracts.md

 - Store information
 - Send transactions to other accounts

 As mentioned, the account with the code is not controlled by anyone.
 It is completely automomous.
-The original code is written by a person, but once the smart contract code has been uploaded on the blockchain, only the logic in the account dictates the accounts actions.
+The original code is written by a person, but once the smart contract code has been uploaded on the blockchain, only the logic in the account dictates the actions of the account.

 <!-- Write about smart contracts are a combination of the actual smart contract code and the blockchain-->